-I don’t care who you are or what you “look” at when you pick a beer.
-I know for a fact that you’re paying attention to the ABV.
-I know this FOR A FACT.
+It doesn’t matter who you are or what flavors you like in a beer; I know for a fact that you’re paying attention to the ABV.

 Alcohol by volume is, by definition, measured by taking “the number of milliliters (mL) of pure ethanol present in 100 mL of solution at 20 degrees Celsius (68 Fahrenheit),” per Wikipedia.